andersonkmi/covid-csv-tidy-lambda/README.md

 $ sls remove --stage dev --config serverless-tidy-lambda.yml
 ```

-## How to build and deploy/remove the record export lambda function
+## How to deploy/remove the record export lambda function

 In order to deploy the export lambda function, run the following command: